-- Described the agency's plans to work with an outside evaluator.
-The evaluator's experience and how the evaluator was selected should be included in the details. - Discussed the preliminary processes for developing an evaluation plan. - Described plans to collect qualitative and quantitative data to determine the effectiveness of the program. - Described details of how evaluation findings will be analyzed, interpreted, disseminated, and shared with the stakeholders, partners and interested others.
+- Described the agency's plan to work with an outside evaluator.
+The evaluator's experience and how the evaluator was selected should be included. - Discussed the preliminary processes for developing an evaluation design, preliminary process evaluation report, and final evaluation report, which includes process and outcome data results. - Described plans to collect qualitative and quantitative data to determine the effectiveness of the program.

-e) Sustainability
+h) Sustainability